ryanlfoster/html5-boilerplate-grunt/README.md

-## Standard HTML5 boilerplate with libsass, bourbon, grunt, jslint and browserify
+## Standard HTML5 boilerplate with sass, bourbon, grunt, jslint and browserify
 Certain requirements needs to be fulfilled in order to run and compile the project.

 ### Ruby dependencies